Then there’s authors demanding that readers review their books and that the review be positive – because they’re owed it somehow.

 Reader criticism can affirm my choices just as much as reader praise, too.
 After taking in the feedback, I can decide that I wouldn’t have done – and won’t be doing – anything differently.
 The reason I did X, Y and Z that this particular reader is critiquing were good choices and I would make them again.
 It’s important to remind myself that most of the time I do know what I’m doing and it’s not the end of the world if a reader doesn’t always agree.

 As Emily Gould points out, the book’s job is to speak for itself.
-Sometimes the message isn’t received, and if I say it another way for one person, all the rest of my readers will get lost.
+Sometimes the message isn’t received, and if I say it another way for that one person, all the rest of my readers will get lost.

 Or Criticism Can Illuminate Lost Opportunities